nipafx/record-args/README.md

 ## Error Handling

-`Args:parse` throws four kinds of exceptions:
+`Args::parse` throws four kinds of exceptions:

 * `IllegalArgumentException` (unchecked) when you pass an illegal argument, most likely `null`, to `parse`.
   This indicates a developer error that can be avoided in production - make sure to check the instances you pass to `parse`.